 Many aspects of talent intelligence are outward-facing, drawing information from competitors, the industry, the candidate pool, and more.
 Just as many face inward drawing on internal datasets to help spot patterns and trends in talent acquisition and retention.

 People analytics is an important part of talent intelligence, but it stays more on the HR side, tracking quality of hire metrics and evaluating performance and potential.
-Both are critical to proper running of a company’s workforce, but as with other items in this list, there’s just overlap, not true duplication.
+Both are critical to the proper running of a company’s workforce, but as with other items in this list, there’s just overlap, not true duplication.

 Talent intelligence can be used in all people-related decisions, but it’s more than just people analytics; it drives decisions at higher strategic levels as well.
-With talent analytics, companies can not only help the people in their organizations perform better and be happier, they can discover what changes adding new employees can affect in the organization and plan for them to avoid unwanted disruption.
+With talent analytics, companies can not only help the people in their organizations perform better and be happier, but they can also discover what changes adding new employees can affect in the organization and plan for them to avoid unwanted disruption.

 #5: Talent Intelligence isn’t Just Data Gathering